Approx Price: Rs / Ton

 Bread flour is a strong flour, meaning that it has a relatively high gluten content—usually around 13 to 14 percent.
 A handful of bread flour will feel coarse and will look slightly off-white.
 Bread flour is used for making crusty bread and rolls, pizza doughs, and similar products.

 Cake flour is made from soft wheat and has a lower gluten content—around 7.5 to 9 percent.
 Its grains are visibly finer than bread flour, and it is much whiter in color.
 Its fine, soft texture makes it preferable for tender cakes and pastries.
+Best quality Wheat Flour from India is available in abundant also.

 Pastry flour is slightly stronger than cake flour, at around 9 to 10 percent gluten.
 It can be used for biscuits, muffins, cookies, pie doughs, and softer yeast doughs.
 It has a slightly more off-white color than cake flour.